naver/lucy-xss-filter/README.md

 ## Contributing to Lucy
 Want to hack on Lucy-XSS?
 Awesome!
 There are instructions to get you started here.
 They are probably not perfect, please let us know if anything feels wrong or incomplete.
+(Please wait.
+We are preparing for contribution guide.)

 ## Licensing
 Lucy is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text.